What is the SendGrid email Scam?

 Scammers behind this spam campaign attempt to trick recipients into believing that this email is sent from SendGrid (a legitimate email marketing company) and entering their login credentials into a fake SendGrid login page.
-The actual SendGrid company has nothing to do with this scam, therefore, this email must be ignored.
+The SendGrid company has nothing to do with this scam and, therefore, you should ignore this email.

 |Name||SendGrid Email Scam|